tasxatzial/symbol-table-hash/README.md

 # Symbol tables library

-Library for creating and using [Symbol tables](https://en.wikipedia.org/wiki/Symbol_table) (hash tables based implementation).
+Library for creating and using [Symbol tables](https://en.wikipedia.org/wiki/Symbol_table) (hash table based implementation).

 The following functions are provided:

 * SymTable_new(): Create a new table.
-* Symtable_free(table): Delete table and free memory.
+* Symtable_free(table): Delete table.
+No other functions should be used after this one.
-* SymTable_getLength(table): Get the total number of (keys, values) in the table.
+* SymTable_getLength(table): Get the total number of keys.
 * SymTable_put(table, key, value): Put (key, value) in the table.
-* SymTable_remove(table, key): Delete key from table and free memory.
+* SymTable_remove(table, key): Delete key from table.
 * SymTable_contains(table, key): Check whether table has key.
 * SymTable_get(table, key): Get the value associated with key.
-* SymTable_map(table, function, new_value): Apply function to each (key, value) in the table.
+* SymTable_map(table, function(key, new_value, extra_value), new_value): Apply a function to each value.
+* SymTable_stats(table): Print basic information about the table.

 ## Implementation

-The tables are stored internally as Hash tables with Linked lists for resolving conflicts.
+The library provides an [opaque data type](https://en.wikipedia.org/wiki/Opaque_data_type) for the table that can be used with the above functions.
+The representation of the type is completely hidden from its users.
+C-strings are supported as keys but values can be of any type, therefore the table is used to store only pointers to values.

+The tables are internally stored as arrays.
+Each element of the array is a linked list, this helps resolve conflicts arising from different keys having the same hash value.
 Operations like 'get', 'put', 'remove', 'contains' run in O(1) time.

 For a less efficient implementation using only Linked lists, see [symbol-table-lists](https://github.com/tasxatzial/symbol-table-lists).

+## Profiling

+The program has been tested for memory leaks with [valgrind](https://valgrind.org/) and [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).

 ## Compile

-Use the provided Makefile:

-### Building the library
+Build the library:

 ```bash
 make symtablehash.o
 ```

-### Building the demo
+## Demo

-Using the library is demonstrated in [testsymtab.c](src/testsymtab.c).
+Using the library is demonstrated in [runsymtab.c](src/runsymtab.c).

 Build: